saipulmuiz/go-project-starter/README.md

 # Go Project Starter

-This is a Golang project for the Superindo API.
+This is a Golang project starter.

 ## Getting Started